 This Left Bank seafood restaurant could have been picked up straight from a chic seaside resort on the Brittany coast and dropped in central Paris.
 Seafood rules at the sidewalk tables beneath Huguette’s striped awnings, where friendly staff in Breton-stripe tees navigate pedestrians while balancing towering platters of oysters, lobster, and crab with frosty champagne buckets.

-You can practically hear the waves crash as you scoop mignonette (a sauce of minced shallots and red wine vinegar) onto a dozen fines de claire oysters.
+Although the soundtrack is more whizzing bikes and the occasional car horns rather than crashing waves, you’ll hardly notice as you scoop mignonette (a sauce of minced shallots and red wine vinegar) onto a dozen Fines de Claire oysters.
 It does have some nonshellfish options (ceviche, poke bowls, and the like), but the old-school delights of the raw bar are the real draw.
 You can make an exception for the fried calamari or fritto misto.

 6th arrondissement

-Everything is freshly made and ingredients impeccably sourced, the wheat for the noodles even grown and milled right outside the city.
+Everything is freshly made and ingredients impeccably sourced; the wheat for the noodles is even grown and milled right outside the city.

 11th arrondissement

-French Filipina sisters Tatiana and Katia Levha have been running Le Servan for 10 years, but their menu feels as inventive today as when they opened this small yet special restaurant in 2014.
-Their cooking draws on Asian influences as well as French techniques, with seasonality and sustainability always front and center.
+Franco-Filipina sisters Tatiana and Katia Levha have been running Le Servan for a decade, but their menu is as inventive today as when they opened.
+Their cooking draws on pan-Asian influences as well as French techniques, with seasonality and sustainability always front and center.

 They made their name by turning veal brains and sweetbreads into Paris’s must-try (and must-photograph) dishes.
-Equally exciting are an unusual dish of raw scallops with sour cream and chili crisp or their version of a magret de canard (duck breast), served with a carrot puree and spicy jus.
+Equally exciting is an unusual dish of raw scallops with sour cream and chili crisp, or their version of a magret de canard (duck breast), served with a carrot puree and spicy jus.

 OK, so Le Doyenné is slightly outside Paris, but it’s worth the trip.